Who knew protein could be the superpower you needed to reach your goals? Many of us know we need protein in our diet, but do you know why?

 You know, sometimes you have that late-night sugar craving.
 Well, eating more meat and fish in your diet can help reduce cravings, especially sugar cravings.
 In one study, increased protein intake helped reduce cravings by as much as 60%.
 This can be helpful when losing weight because you can learn how to satisfy your cravings.

 Proteins are made up of amino acids that help aid in recovery.
 When you refuel your body with amino acids through protein after a workout, it gives your muscles the amino acids necessary to repair and rebuild.
 Repetitive muscle contractions like jumping, running, and other exercises can break down muscle cells and cause damage to the muscles in your arms, legs, and the rest of your body.
 Taking protein after exercise helps reverse the damage, build muscle, and get you ready for the next tough workout.

 Overall, proteins are made up of amino acids that are the building blocks for our muscles and are great for recovery.
-Increasing your protein intake can help with muscle growth, reducing hunger and cravings, and aid in recovery.
-SO grab your protein shake and great ready to reach those goals!
+Increasing your protein intake can help with muscle growth, reduce hunger and cravings, and aid recovery.
+So grab your protein shake and great ready to reach those goals!